 Run a credit check:

-A credit check will help you assess whether the tenant is a good risk.
-Several companies offer this service including Experian, Homelet.co.uk and Veri-check and a basic credit check can cost as little as £20.
-If you don’t want to go the credit check route, seeing your tenant’s last 3-6 months’ bank statements will give you an idea of their ability to pay.
+A credit check will help you assess whether the tenant can afford to rent the property and has a good credit history.
+If you don’t want to go down the credit check route, seeing your tenant’s last 3-6 months’ bank statements will give you an idea of their ability to pay.

 Right to rent check (obligatory):